 Children under the age of 15 are not permitted to be in the residence halls from 10pm-8am.

 We are upgrading our cable and wifi.
 We will release more information regarding which smart devices are appropriate in the residence halls as soon as possible.

 All residents must vacate the residence hall within 24 hours after their final exam, but no later than 6:00 p.m. on the final day of finals, unless permission to remain in the building was approved by the HRL Office.

-In the interest of personal safety and out of respect for the hall environment, students may not play sports or ride bikes, skateboards, hover boards, self-balancingboards/scooters, etc. in the common spaces of any university residence hall, apartment, and/or Greek Village house.
+In the interest of personal safety and out of respect for the hall environment, students may not play sports or ride bikes, skateboards, hover boards, self-balancing boards/scooters, etc. in the common spaces of any university residence hall, apartment, and/or The Village house.

 Upon check-in, each resident is issued a key.
 Every resident is expected to carry his/her key at all times.